spiderbites/unit-testing-qed/README.md

 v6.0.0 # at least 6.0.0 is required
 ```

 Ensure you have a javascript package manager such as `npm` or `yarn` installed.
-You can use either to install the application-specific dependencies.

-To check you have one installed, try:
+The version numbers don't matter so much, just ensure that you have something installed.
 ```bash
 > npm -v
 5.5.1